-oxybutynin, Ditropan; Ditropan XL; Oxytrol; Anturol; Gelnique
+oxybutynin, Ditropan (discontinued brand in the US); Ditropan XL; Oxytrol; Anturol; Gelnique

 Omudhome Ogbru, PharmD